BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- hand-and-a-half weapon
+- [Hand-and-a-half Weapon]

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Horse: 20 points
+- [Horse] - 20 points
-- The One Ring: Free
+- The One Ring - Free

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]

 - **The Shards of Narsil** `ACTIVE`

 If your army also contains Elendil and he is slain, place a 25mm marker where he was killed.
 If Isildur ends his Activation within 1" of this marker, he gains the Shards of Narsil.
-This is a hand weapon for which Isildur gains a bonus of +1 To Wound when making strikes in a Combat.
+This is a [hand weapon][Hand Weapon] for which Isildur gains a bonus of +1 To Wound when making strikes in a Combat.

 </div>

 ---
 <div class="unitCard" markdown>

 ### KING OF MEN (GONDOR) [75 POINTS]